Pig Pickin Cake Recipe makes an old fashioned cake that is moist and scrumptious.

 Note: Please note that if the batter does not fill a layer pan about 2/3 full the cake will not rise equally over top and center of cake will be thicker than outer edges, as in these images .

-Partially thaw whipped cream before adding to frosting.
+Partially thaw Homemade Whipped Cream before adding to frosting.

 Let set 5 minutes.